julianraj/ValidatedTextInputLayout/README.md

             on.
             If `mInput1` depends on `mInput2` with dependency type TYPE_EQUAL: (i.e. `mInput1
             .getValue()` must be equal to `mInput1.getValue()`)
-            `mInput1.addValidator(new DependencyValidator(inputField, TYPE_EQUAL,  "Your error
+            `mInput1.addValidator(new DependencyValidator(mInput2, TYPE_EQUAL,  "Your error
             message"));`

  - **Custom Validators**